StefanoLambiase/StefanoLambiase/README.md

 About me
 -----------
-I am a Ph.D. student at Computer Science departement of the University of Salerno (UNISA).
+I am a **postdoctoral researcher** at the Computer Science Department of the University of Salerno (UNISA).
-My research interests are Human Aspects of Software Engineering and Software Project Management.
+My research interests are Human Aspects of Software Engineering, Software Project Management, Video Game Development, and Quantum Software Engineering.
+I tend to study software development from a **socio-technical** perspective, with the well-being of developers and stakeholders at the core of my final goals.

 During my third year at university I fell in love with Software Engineering.
 Cause that, i chose **Software Engineering and IT management** as curriculum at master degree.